-RSA BSAFE® Crypto-C Micro Edition Version 4.0.1 Security Policy (SPARC T4) Level 1 with Level 2 Roles, Services, and Authentication
+RSA BSAFE® Crypto-C Micro Edition Version 4.0.1 and 4.0.2.5 Security Policy Level 1 with Level 2 Roles, Services, and Authentication

-This is a non-proprietary Security Policy (for SPARC T4) for RSA BSAFE Crypto-C Micro Edition 4.0.1 (Crypto-C ME).
-It describes how Crypto-C ME meets the Level 2 security requirements of FIPS 140-2 for roles, services and authentication, the Level 3 security requirements of FIPS 140-2 for design assurance, and the Level 1 security requirements of FIPS 140-2 for all other aspects.
+This is a non-proprietary Security Policy for RSA BSAFE Crypto-C Micro Edition 4.0.1 and 4.0.2.5 (Crypto-C ME).
+It describes how Crypto-C ME meets the Level 2 security requirements of FIPS 140-2 for roles, services and authentication, the Level 3 security requirements of FIPS 140-2 for the cryptographic module specification and design assurance, and the Level 1 security requirements of FIPS 140-2 for all other aspects.
 It also describes how to securely operate Crypto-C ME in a FIPS 140-2-compliant manner.

 FIPS 140-2 (Federal Information Processing Standards Publication 140-2 - Security Requirements for Cryptographic Modules) details the United States Government requirements for cryptographic modules.
-For more information about the FIPS 140-2 standard and validation program, go to the NIST Web site at http://csrc.nist.gov/cryptval/.
+For more information about the FIPS 140-2 standard and validation program, see the FIPS 140-2 page on the NIST Web site at http://csrc.nist.gov/groups/STM/cmvp/standards.html.